DATE REVIEWED: September 2018

 Terms of Reference for the Audit Committee

-1.3 Only members of the Committee have the right to attend Committee meetings.
-However, the external auditor and Finance Director will be invited to attend meetings of the Committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate.
+1.3.
+Only members of the Committee have the right to attend Committee meetings.
+However, the external auditor and Chief Financial Officer will be invited to attend meetings of the Committee on a regular basis and other non-members may be invited to attend all or part of any meeting as and when appropriate.

 4. Frequency of Meetings

-4.2 Outside of the formal meeting programme, the Committee Chairman will maintain a dialogue with key individuals involved in the Company’s governance, including the Board Chairman, the Chief Executive, the Finance Director, the external audit lead partner and the head of internal audit.
+4.2.
+Outside of the formal meeting programme, the Committee Chairman will maintain a dialogue with key individuals involved in the Company’s governance, including the Board Chairman, the Chief Executive Officer, the Chief Financial Officer, the external audit lead partner and the head of internal audit.

 5. Notice of Meetings